When Your Friends Tease You A Lot

 When people tell their friends to stop teasing them they sometimes don't state their message in a strong or clear enough way.
 What the person means to communicate is, "Guys, stop teasing me altogether.
 It hurts my feelings", but they send a message that their friends interpret more as, "Okay, okay, you guys got me!
 Good one!
 I like being teased overall.
 It's fun, but just back off a little at the moment please.
 Feel free to do it again some more later."

 This seems like victim blaming once again.
 I think in an ideal world people's friends would always understand what they meant, and follow their wishes right away, but that's not always the case.
-Sometimes a person has to take more assertive steps to insure their intentions are understood by other people.
+Sometimes a person has to take more assertive steps to ensure their intentions are understood by other people.

 When you make your message clear you can deliver it in a friendly, confident, low key way.
 You don't have to be overly forceful or confrontational.
 You don't need to spill your guts and tell them every way it hurts your feelings either.
 Just say it bugs you and you want them to ease back.
 With my own style of talking, I could see myself saying something like, "Guys, guys, you go a little far when you poke fun at me.
 Once in a while is okay, but cut it out with doing it all the time" (the exact wording doesn't matter, as long as your tone makes it clear where you stand).